Core (video game)

 Core is a free-to-play online video game platform with an integrated game creation system, developed by Manticore Games.
 It was released as an open alpha version on March 16, 2020, and became available as Early Access on April 15, 2021.
 Core hosts user-generated games that are designed for an older teen and adult audience.
 Cores game creation system is designed to simplify video game creation in order to allow more individuals to develop games.
 Manticore Games, the developer of Core, was co-founded by Frederic Descamps and Jordan Maynard in 2016 and is based in San Mateo, California.
 Core is based on a similar concept as other gaming platforms for user-generated games such as Roblox.
+On September 25, 2025, Manticore Games released Out of Time to Epic Games, a standalone multiplayer co-op roguelite built on top of Core.

 Game creation system

 Core's system allows for the development of up to 32-player multiplayer games and single-player games.
 Cores game creation system supports modication and combination of built-in game assets, a method which often is referred to as kitbashing, and there are third-party tools which makes importing game assets such as wavefront .obj files possible.
 Core allows users to code using the Lua programming language using an extensive built-in API.
 Games made with Core can not be exported into standalone games; however, they can be shared and played in Core.